What is DeFi?

 By Anycoin Direct

-✔️ DeFi stands for Decentralized Finance and is a term in the cryptocurrency world that refers to financial services, which operate without third-party intervention.
+✔️ DeFi stands for Decentralized Finance and is a term from the cryptocurrency world that refers to financial services, which operate without third-party intervention.

-✔️ On a Defi platform you can save, borrow, lend, strike and take insurance for anything.
-Without any central authority allowing or forbidding it.
+✔️ On a Defi platform, you can save, borrow, lend, staker and take insurance for something without any central authority allowing or forbidding it.

-✔️ Smart contracts are contracts that set out terms that you have to agree to if you want to take it out.
+✔️ Smart contracts are contracts that set out terms to which you must agree if you want to enter into them.

-✔️ Smart contracts generally work much faster and cheaper than traditional finance providers.
+✔️ Smart contracts generally work much faster and cheaper than traditional finance offers.

-DeFi is a term from the cryptocurrency world and it stands for Decentralized Finance.
+DeFi is a term from the cryptocurrency world and he stands for Decentralized Finance.

 Then the question quickly arises as to what centralized finance is.
 These are the traditional financial institutions, such as banks, insurance companies, mortgage lenders and other intermediaries.

-By decentralized, then, is meant without the intervention of those third parties.
-So with DeFi, you can borrow, lend and take or offer all other traditional financial services without any central authority allowing or forbidding you to do so.
+By decentralized, then, is meant without the intervention of said third parties.
+So with DeFi, you can borrow, lend and purchase or offer all other traditional financial services without any central authority allowing or forbidding you to do so.

 How does DeFi work?

-But how can you arrange something like that on some platform online?
-You can't consult or relay your own terms to the other person if you meet on an impersonal platform without the ability to communicate.
-They have found a solution to that, though.
+But how can you arrange such a thing on some platform online?
+You can't consult or transmit your own terms to the other person if you meet on an impersonal platform without the possibility of communication.
+They have found a way around that.

 They work on these platforms with smart contracts.
 These are contracts that lay out terms that you have to agree to if you want to enter into it.
 So how does a smart contract work?